-Our impact on breast cancer
+Our progress against breast cancer

 Researchers at The Institute of Cancer Research were responsible for one of the most significant ever discoveries in cancer genetics - identifying the BRCA2 gene.
 The discovery of this gene has helped thousands of people with a history of breast cancer in their family get tested and assess their risk of developing the disease.